srussvoll/byggern/README.md

 The term project for TTK4155 Industrielle og innbygde datasystemers konstruksjon for group 20 2016.

-Sondre Wangenstein Baugstø, Johan Lofstad and Sondre Vincent Russvoll.
+Created by Sondre Wangenstein Baugstø, Johan Lofstad and Sondre Vincent Russvoll.

 ## File structure